 BIOL 226 - Human Physiology (CSU GE B2)M | 4.0 | |

-BIOL 226 - Human Physiology (4.0 units) Prerequisite: BIOL 125 and CHEM 110 Human Physiology provides a general introduction to the function and regulation of human body systems.
+BIOL 226 - Human Physiology (4.0 units) Prerequisite: BIOL 125 and CHEM 110 This course is a general introduction to the function and regulation of human body systems.
 Physiological integration of the systems to maintain homeostasis and the significance of biochemistry is emphasized throughout the course.
-Course content will include neural and hormonal homeostatic control mechanisms, and a study of the musculoskeletal, circulatory, respiratory, digestive, urinary, immune and endocrine systems.
-Laboratory exercises will allow students to gather physiological data and draw conclusions on how physiological mechanisms are regulated.
+Course content includes neural and hormonal homeostatic control mechanisms, as well as the musculoskeletal, circulatory, respiratory, digestive, urinary, immune, and endocrine systems.
+Laboratory exercises allow students to gather physiological data and draw conclusions about how physiological mechanisms are regulated.
 This course is intended for students preparing to enter careers in the health sciences. | ||

 Select one: POLS 110 / POLS 110H GE | 3.0 | |

-POLS 110 - Government of the United States (3.0 units) Advisory: ENGL 035 or ENLA 100 or appropriate assessment; READ 043 or appropriate assessment This course surveys and analyzes the origins, principles, institutions, policies, and politics of U.S. National and California State Governments, including their constitutions.
+POLS 110 - Government of the United States (3.0 units) Advisory:It is advised that students be able to engage in written composition at a college level and read college-level texts.
+This course surveys and analyzes the origins, principles, institutions, policies, and politics of U.S. National and California State Governments, including their constitutions.
 Emphasis is placed on the rights and responsibilities of citizens, and an understanding of the political processes and issues involved in the workings of government.
 This course fulfills the American Institutions requirement for the Associate Degree.
 It also is suitable for students wishing to expand their knowledge of local, state and national governments.
 POLS 110H - Government of the United States Honors (3.0 units) Prerequisite: ENGL 101 This course surveys and analyzes the origins, principles, institutions, policies, and politics of U.S. National and California State Governments, including their constitutions.
 Emphasis is placed on the rights and responsibilities of citizens, and an understanding of the political processes and issues involved in the workings of government.
 This course fulfills the American Institutions requirement for the Associate Degree.
 It also is suitable for students wishing to expand their knowledge of local, state and national governments.
 This course is intended for students eligible for the Honors Program. | ||

 Select one: CSU GE C1 or C2 - Arts or Humanities GE | 3.0† | |